Quick/Nimble/README.md

 	// Predicate.simpleNilable(..) automatically generates ExpectationMessage for
 	// us based on the string we provide to it.
 Also, the 'Nilable' postfix indicates
 	// that this Predicate supports matching against nil actualExpressions, instead of
-	// always resulting in a Satisfiability.fail result -- which is true for
+	// always resulting in a PredicateStatus.fail result -- which is true for
 	// Predicate.simple(..)
     return Predicate.simpleNilable("be nil") { actualExpression in
         let actualValue = try actualExpression.evaluate()
-        return Satisfiability(bool: actualValue == nil)
+        return PredicateStatus(bool: actualValue == nil)
     }
 }
 ```